 Welcome to USFSM!

-- Obtain your NetID and make sure you can login to your USF email account.
+Step 1: Obtain your NetID and make sure you can log in to your USF email account.
 You will need your U#.
-Any information regarding Orientation will be sent to this email account.
+Be sure to start checking your USF email, regularly, to stay current with all communications being sent by the University.

 - Make sure your home campus is USF Sarasota-Manatee.
-Only USF Sarasota-Manatee students can fulfill their Orientation requirement on the Sarasota-Manatee campus.
+You must be a USF Sarasota-Manatee student to fulfill your Orientation requirement on the Sarasota-Manatee campus.

 - Make sure you have been admitted for the upcoming term.

-- If you need to update your campus or admissions term (term of entry), please fill out this form and fax it to USF Sarasota-Manatee Admissions at (941) 359-4236.
+- If you need to update your campus or admissions term (term of entry), please fill out an Application Update Form and fax or email it to USF Sarasota-Manatee Admissions at 941-359-4236 or email@example.com.